Zezo-Ai/PHP-DI/doc/lazy-injection.md

 The proxy is a special kind of object that **looks and behaves exactly like the original object**, so you can't tell the difference.
 The proxy will instantiate the original object only when needed.

-Creating a proxy is complex.
-For this, PHP-DI relies on [ProxyManager](https://github.com/Ocramius/ProxyManager), the (amazing) library used by Doctrine, Symfony and Zend.
+On PHP 8.4 and newer, PHP-DI uses the native language support for creating high-performance lazy proxy objects.
+On PHP versions older than 8.4, PHP-DI relies on [ProxyManager](https://github.com/Ocramius/ProxyManager), the (amazing) library used by Doctrine, Symfony and Zend.

 Let's illustrate that with an example.
 For the sake of simplicity we will not inject a lazy object but we will ask the container to return one: